Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 How many PharmD applicants are accepted each year?

-We interview approximately 250 applicants and admit around 125 students each fall.
+We receive approximately 300 applications and we admit around 125 students each fall.
 Competition can be affected by the size and composition of the applicant pool for a particular year.

-Do you have a certain limit to the number of transfer
+Do you have a certain limit to the number of PharmCAS students you admit?

-No. All regular applicants are considered equally.
-There is no residency requirement for admission.
+No. All applicants are considered equally.
 UB does not have a policy that limits or favors out-of-state or in-state students.
-We only seek well-rounded students who are motivated to provide the highest levels of pharmaceutical care.
+We seek well-rounded students who are motivated to provide the highest levels of patient and pharmaceutical care.

-I am a transfer student who has completed all of the prerequisite courses, how do I apply?
+I am a non-UB student who has completed all of the prerequisite courses, how do I apply?

-Transfer students are expected to meet the same criteria for admission as non-transfer students.
+All students are expected to meet the same criteria for admission.
 Once you complete the prerequisite courses, you may apply to the PharmD program using the online PharmCAS application.
-Please be aware that the PCAT is mandatory for all PharmCAS applicants, including transfer students.
+Please be aware that the PCAT is mandatory for all PharmCAS applicants except Early Assurance students. *If you have taken the GRE, MCAT, DAT, GMAT or LSAT within the last three years, we will accept those test scores in lieu of the PCAT.
+If you have not yet taken a graduate standardized admissions exam, you must take the PCAT.

-The current deadline is February 1 of each year for fall entrance into the professional program.
+The current deadline is June 1 of each year for fall entrance into the professional program.
 Applicants are advised to apply well in advance of this deadline.
-Your supplemental form and the supplemental fee must be completed by March 1.
-For undergraduate, pre-pharmacy admissions information, visit Undergraduate Admissions (International Admissions).
+Late applications may be considered.
+For undergraduate/pre-pharmacy admissions information, visit Undergraduate Admissions (International Admissions).

 What are the criteria for admission?

 In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application, complete the PharmD prerequisite courses, and take the Pharmacy College Admission Test (PCAT).
-We consider a minimum GPA of a 3.0 in the pre-pharmacy science and math courses.
+A competitive GPA is around a B in the pre-pharmacy science and math courses.
 We do not have a minimum PCAT score.
 In addition, the Admissions Committee looks at scholastic preparation, pharmacy experiences, academic recognition or honors, extracurricular activities, letters of recommendation, oral and written communication and any additional information provided by the applicant.
-Learn more about the profile of recently accepted applicants here.

-Should I still apply if my grade point average is just above
+Should I still apply if my grade point average or PCAT is relatively low?

 Yes.
 Admission is competitive and our evaluation is based on all aspects of the application in addition to your grade point average.
 This includes your math and science grades, curriculum, PCAT scores, recommendations, essays, and interview results.
 Competition also varies from year to year depending upon the size and strength of the applicant pool.
 You should consider all of these factors and should not base your decision to apply solely on your GPA and/or your PCAT score(s).